shc6669/booking-parking/readme.md

 - Developed and Crafted by [Chandrayana Putra]

-# How to use API
+# How to use
 - Download or clone this repo
 - After finish clone this repo, use syntax "composer install" in terminal
 - Copy and paste .env.example.
 And rename it to ".env"
 - In .env file, matching to your database environment.
 Start from "DB_DATABASE, DB_USERNAME, DB_PASSWORD"
-- Import raw database in folder "Database" with filename "Raw_database.sql" to your database
+- Import raw database in folder "Database" with filename "database.sql" to your database
-- Run the API with syntax "php artisan serve"
+- Run with syntax "php artisan serve"

 # Backend Access
 - This backend feature also can use it to input the data as well.